MLucifer13/translator/README.md

 1. Launch the application.
 2. Enter the text you want to translate in the **Input Text** area.
 3. Choose the source and target languages using the dropdown menus.
-By default, the source language is set to auto-detect, and the target language is set to Spanish.
+By default, the source language is set to English, and the target language is set to French.
 4. Click **Translate** to view the translated text.
+5. Use the **Swap Languages** button to quickly swap the source and target languages.
-5. Use **Clear Text** to reset the input area, **Copy to Clipboard** to copy the translated text, and **Toggle Theme** to switch between light and dark modes.
+6. The **Clear Text** button resets the input area, while the **Copy to Clipboard** feature is available to easily copy the translated text for use elsewhere.

 ## Code Overview

 ### Class: `TranslationApp`

-This is the main class of the application, which handles the user interface and interaction logic.
-It extends `tk.Tk` and `ThemeMixin` to provide theming support.
+This is the main class of the application, which combines translation functionality with the graphical interface.

 - **Attributes**:
-  - `__translator`: An instance of the `Translator` class for performing translations.
+  - `__translator`: An instance of the `Translator` class from `googletrans` for performing translations.
-  - `__languages`: Dictionary mapping language codes to language names (from `googletrans`).
+  - `src_lang_var` and `tgt_lang_var`: Variables to track the selected source and target languages.
-  - `translation_var`: A `StringVar` for storing and displaying the translated text dynamically.
+  - `src_text` and `tgt_text`: Widgets for the input and output text areas.

 - **Methods**:
-  - `translate()`: Handles the translation process and updates the output label.
+  - `perform_translation()`: Handles the translation process, error checking, and updating the output text.
-  - `toggle_theme()`: Switches between light and dark themes.
+  - `swap_languages()`: Swaps the selected source and target languages for a quick reverse translation.
   - `clear_text()`: Clears the input text area.
-  - `copy_to_clipboard()`: Copies the translated text to the clipboard.
+  - `display_translation()`: Displays the translated text in the output area.

+### Class: `BaseGUI`

+This class handles the graphical user interface (GUI) setup, such as creating menus, frames, and widgets.
+It also implements the theme switching and splash screen functionalities.

+- **Attributes**:
+  - `menu_bar`: A menu bar with options to exit and view the "About" section.
+  - `swap_button`: A button to swap the source and target languages.
+  - `theme_button`: A future feature for toggling between light and dark themes.

+- **Methods**:
+  - `_create_widgets()`: Builds and arranges all the widgets, such as labels, text boxes, dropdown menus, and buttons.
+  - `_show_about_info()`: Displays application information.

 ### Decorators
-- **`@log_action`**: Logs each action performed.
+- **`@log_method_call`**: Logs each action performed to help track function calls during execution.
-- **`@timing_decorator`**: Measures the time taken to perform an operation.

 ## Limitations

-- **Translation Accuracy**: The accuracy of translations may vary depending on the language pair and complexity of the input text.
+- **Translation Accuracy**: The accuracy of translations depends on Google Translate’s API and the complexity of the input text.
 - **Internet Requirement**: The application requires an active internet connection to use the Google Translate API.
 - **GoogleTrans Version Issues**: The current implementation uses `googletrans==4.0.0-rc1`.
-This library may experience issues due to API updates.
-Consider using a maintained alternative or updating the library if needed.
+This version might experience issues if Google’s API is updated.
+Consider checking for updates or alternatives if needed.

 ## Known Issues

-- Some language codes might not be properly recognized depending on the `googletrans` version.
+- Language codes might not always be correctly mapped depending on the version of `googletrans`.
-- Changing themes while translating might cause minor UI glitches in some environments.
+- The application might experience minor UI glitches when themes are toggled during translations.